About Santiago

 Money-Saving Tips:

-- Book accommodations in advance for better deals, especially during peak seasons.
+- Booking timing: Book accommodation and flights in advance for better deals, especially during peak tourist seasons.

 Local Payment Customs and Tipping Practices:

-By following this budget guide, you can explore the vibrant city of Santiago without overspending.
-Happy travels!
+By following this practical budget guide, you can explore the vibrant city of Santiago without overspending and make the most of your travel experience.

 Local Tips & Insights